Phineas/lanyard/README.md

 The Lanyard community has worked on some pretty cool projects that allows you to extend the functionality of Lanyard.
 PR to add a project!

 [lanyard-profile-readme](https://github.com/cnrad/lanyard-profile-readme) - Utilize Lanyard to display your Discord Presence in your GitHub Profile \
-[lanyard.py](https://github.com/sawshadev/lanyard-py) - An asynchronous implementation of the Lanyard websocket and HTTP for python \
 [spotsync.me](https://spotsync.me) - Stream music from your Discord presence to your friends in realtime through a slick UI \
 [vue-lanyard](https://github.com/eggsy/vue-lanyard) - Lanyard API plugin for Vue.
 Supports REST and WebSocket methods \
 [react-use-lanyard](https://github.com/barbarbar338/react-use-lanyard) - React hook for Lanyard - supports REST & WebSocket \